huskydj1/Publishing-to-Maven-Central_Explanation/Sonatype-Package-Requirements.md

 ```

 ## 3. Sufficient Metadata in `pom.xml`
-Your deployment needs to have a `pom.xml`, or Project Object Model, file.
+Your deployment should have a `pom.xml`, or Project Object Model, file.
 This is used by Maven to define your project.
 You must ensure that it contains the following information.

 ### Correct Coordinates
 The project coordinates determine the location of your project in the Maven repository: